vyjith/Nginx-loadbalancing-installing-amzone-linux/README.md

 # Install Nginx on amzon-linux
 --------------------------------------------------

-#### Step1: In amzon-linux you have to setup the epel(extra packages for enterprise Linux) repo to install Nginx.
-Install EPEL package repostory or you can use the amazon-linux-extras for enablling the EPEL repo and then install Nginx.
+#### Step1: In amazon-linux you have to set up the epel(extra packages for enterprise Linux) repo to install Nginx.
+TO install EPEL package repository, follow the steps below or you can use the amazon-linux-extras for enabling the EPEL repo and then install Nginx.

 ```javascript
 sudo yum install -y https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm